-Sunoco Logistics maintains a \$2.50 billion unsecured credit facility (the "Sunoco Logistics Credit Facility") which matures in March 2020.
-The Sunoco Logistics Credit Facility contains an accordion feature, under which the total aggregate commitment may be extended to \$3.25 billion under certain conditions.
+Sunoco Logistics maintains a \$2.50 billion unsecured revolving credit agreement (the "Sunoco Logistics Credit Facility"), which matures in March 2020.
+The Sunoco Logistics Credit Facility contains an accordion feature, under which the total aggregate commitment may be increased to \$3.25 billion under certain conditions.

 The Sunoco Logistics Credit Facility is available to fund Sunoco Logistics' working capital requirements, to finance acquisitions and capital projects, to pay distributions and for general partnership purposes.
-The Sunoco Logistics Credit

-Facility bears interest at LIBOR or the Base Rate, each plus an applicable margin.
+The Sunoco Logistics Credit Facility bears interest at LIBOR or the Base Rate, based on Sunoco Logistics' election for each interest period, plus an applicable margin.
 The credit facility may be prepaid at any time.
-As of December 31, 2015, the Sunoco Logistics Credit Facility had \$562 million of outstanding borrowings.
+As of December 31, 2016, the Sunoco Logistics Credit Facility had \$1.29 billion of outstanding borrowings, which included commercial paper of \$50 million.
+The weighted average interest rate on the total amount outstanding as of December 31, 2016 was 1.76%.